Shantideva: Generosity

 References to generosity (known as Dāna in the Indian tradition), can be found throughout both of Shantideva's extant works.
 Shantideva mainly views generosity as a specific mental state where an individual has renounced all of their possessions.
 It does not necessarily refer to the distribution of one's own possessions.
 The bodhisattva achieves the mental state of "generosity" by renouncing three things; the body, the possessions, and karmic merit.
 This is viewed by Shantideva as an important requirement for one who is on the path of the Bodhisattva.
 Shantideva also states in the Bodhicaryāvatāra that he believes generosity to be beneficial by comparing it with nirvana:

 Abandoning everything is nirvana, and my mind seeks nirvana.
 If I must abandon it, it is better that I give it to sentient beings.

-Hence from this passage, Shatideva believes the perfection of generosity to be liberation.
+Hence from this passage, Shantideva believes the perfection of generosity to be liberation.
 This conception of generosity is therefore twofold with generosity benefiting oneself and benefiting others at the same time.